KubaTaba1uga/python_apt_preferences/README.md

 Goal of the project:

-   Create a Python package to modify apt preferences files in line with https://manpages.debian.org/buster/apt/apt_preferences.5.en.html .
+   Create a Python package to modify apt preferences files in line with https://manpages.debian.org/buster/apt/apt_preferences.5.en.html.

 Features:
-   - Parse apt preferences files into python objects list.
+   - Parse apt preferences' files into Python objects list.
-   - Generate new apt preference files based on the Python objects list.
+   - Generate new apt preferences' files based on Python objects list.

+Planned-features:
+   - Support multiple pins in single preference.

 Design decisions:

    If a line starts with `#` it will be ignored by the parser.
-   The generator doesn't allow lines which start with `#`.
+   The generator doesn't allow creating lines starting with `#`.

-   If the line starts with `Explanation:` it will be represented as `str`.